Stock market expected to cross current threshold

 Optimistic scenario

-The GDP growth rate of 2.58 percent in 2021 was not a surprise.
+The GDP growth rate of 2.58% in 2021 was not a surprise.
 Even if viewed from a future perspective, this is a positive result, because there have been many poorer growth forecasts before.
-For example, at the end of October 2021, the World Bank estimated the GDP growth in 2021 in the range of 2 percent to 2.5 percent.
-There are also a few organizations such as UOB Bank that gave 3 percent, and the optimistic scenario of the General Statistics Office also giving 3 percent.
-Therefore, the actual growth rate of 2.58 percent is still a better result than many organizations predicted, although it is still at a very low level.
+For example, at the end of October 2021, the World Bank estimated the GDP growth in 2021 in the range of 2% to 2.5%.
+There are also a few organizations such as UOB Bank that gave 3%, and the optimistic scenario of the General Statistics Office also giving 3%.
+Therefore, the actual growth rate of 2.58% is still a better result than many organizations predicted, although it is still at a very low level.

 In fact, indifference to bad news is an important psychological indicator in the market.
 The sentiment factor and the emotional action of the crowd has always been a part of the market.
 So when bad news appears, the level of emotional action shows that investor sentiment is not easily swayed, because the more indifferent the market reacts, the stronger the sentiment is.
 Looking at it from this perspective, the volatile days at the end of 2021 of the stock market ended a wobbly economic year, with a record low growth rate, which is a good sign.